 The first time I met Russ, a triceratops almost made me late.

 It was 2004, the fall of my junior year, and I was somewhere in D.C. trying to find the Smithsonian Migratory Bird Center.
-Making my way down a private road, I suddenly came upon an enormous statue parked in the trees.
+Making my way down a tree-lined private road, I suddenly came upon an enormous statue parked in the trees.
 No sign, no explanation.
 Just your average dinosaur.
 I stared, then hurried off to find the MBC a few hundreds yards away.
 Perhaps Russ and the others had passed it so often they no longer considered it a landmark.
 I like to think it was their way of saying hello.

 A few months earlier, I had decided to embark on my senior thesis at Maryland.
 I don’t know if “decided” is the right word.
 Instead, I had allowed myself to be propelled, through that strange mix of encouragement and pressure in college, along the conveyor belt of undergraduate research.
 Ahead lay the vague defaults of grad school and professorship.
 Some reasons for this path were that I loved birds and bird-related work (good) and I was afraid and ignorant of other options (bad).
 But I think the larger incentive was that I was just hoping to belong somewhere, to that circle of academia inhabited by my parents and teachers, and so I wanted in on research for so long that I never really questioned why.
 The day I scrolled down the list of Maryland faculty, I found an adjunct professor who studied tropical birds.
 An email led to the MBC, which led to Russ.